THE BIBLICAL INTERPRETATION OF THE

 Thy bow was made quite naked, according to the oaths of the tribes, even thy word...”
 (Hab.
 3:9)

-The first mention of a bow in scripture relates to the bow the LORD set in the cloud as a token and promise to mankind and every living creature that he would never again bring a flood of waters upon the earth to destroy all flesh.
+The first mention of a bow in scripture relates to the bow YHVH set in the cloud as a token and promise to mankind and every living creature that he would never again bring a flood of waters upon the earth to destroy all flesh.
 He had given his word.
 (See Gen.9:8-17)

 JOSHUA’S “BOW”